aiven/devportal/docs/tools/cli/project.rst

 Request project SBOM
 --------------------

-SBOM reports are generated per project and can be downloaded as long as the necessary permissions are set for the user/account.
+SBOM reports are generated per project and can be downloaded as long as the necessary permissions are set for the project.
 You can get the SBOM report download link for a project using the following command:

 ``avn_project_generate_sbom``

 ``avn project generate-sbom``
-'''''''''''''''''''''''''''''

 .. list-table::
   :header-rows: 1